Create a RAG Application

 : This is the full connection string to MongoDB (refer to the official MongoDB documentation to find it).EMBEDDINGS_API_KEY

-: An API key to use when communicating with OpenAI for generating services.
-It should be the same as the OpenAI API key.LLM_API_KEY
+: An API key to use when communicating with the provider for generating embeddings.LLM_API_KEY

-: An API key to use when communicating with OpenAI for generating services.
-It should also be the same as the OpenAI API key.
+: An API key to use when communicating with the provider for generating responses.

 EMBEDDINGS_API_KEY